black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Time to start working on the median calculation.
 The median is the midpoint of a set of numbers.

 Begin with an empty function called getMedian, which should take an array parameter.

+# Step 20
+The first step in calculating the median is to ensure the list of numbers is sorted from least to greatest.
+Once again, there is an array method ideal for this – the .sort() method.

+Declare a sorted variable and assign array.sort() to it.